Overdrivr/cythonize-module-submodules/README.md

 python code, and requires a tedious deassembly step that will make it marginally harder to figure out what it is doing.

+The requirements was to setup a build process that does not need to change the python codebase.

+See [PROCESS.md](./PROCESS.md) for details about how I came to the final version of the setup.py

 # Utilisation

 It is recommended to test this in a virtual environment.